Van Vlaenderen · Research Dossier

 One of Victor's three sons (most probably Adam, the last attested) had descendants who settled in the Meetjesland as the family's comital identity faded into the commoner population.
 The surname persisted as a hereditary identifier.
 The gap would be closed by locating estate or leenregister records naming van Vlaenderen individuals in the Ursel/Assenede/Boekhoute zone between 1447 and 1547.

 Current status: plausible.
-Not evidenced. ~130-year gap.
+Not evidenced.
+Gap of more than 130 years.

 Hypothesis B — Descent from the Praet line Hypothesis